Disney anthology television series: Revival, and Presented by Disney+ (2015–present)

 Captain America: The Winter Soldier aired on January 12, 2021.
 The 2015 live action film Cinderella aired on January 19, 2021.

 On April 28, 2021, it was announced that the program would return on May 3, 2021, for five weeks with a series of theatrical movies from the Disney+ library, which includes the broadcast television premieres of Incredibles 2 and Finding Dory, Monsters, Inc., Tangled and The Princess and the Frog.
 On October 28, 2021, the program returned with the broadcast television premiere of the 2019 Disney/Pixar film Toy Story 4.

-Hocus Pocus aired on September 29, 2022 to promote Hocus Pocus 2, which premiered on Disney+ a day later.
-Enchanted aired on November 17, 2022 to promote Disenchanted, which premiered on Disney+ a day later.
-During the airing of Enchanted, a new title card was premiered bookending with the new Disney 100 logo in celebration of the Walt Disney Company's 100 year anniversary.
-Avatar aired on December 11, 2022 to promote Avatar: The Way of Water, which premiered in theaters 5 days later.
+Hocus Pocus aired on September 29, 2022, to promote Hocus Pocus 2, which premiered on Disney+ a day later.
+Enchanted aired on November 17, 2022, to promote Disenchanted, which premiered on Disney+ a day later.
+During the airing of Hocus Pocus, a new title card premiered bookending with the new Disney100 logo to celebrate the Walt Disney Company's 100th anniversary.
+Avatar aired on December 11, 2022, to promote Avatar: The Way of Water, which premiered in theaters 5 days later.
 Home Alone aired on December 24, 2022.

 To kick off 2023, the program returned for five weeks with a series of theatrical movies from the Disney+ library, which includes the 2019 CGI film The Lion King and Finding Nemo, as well as the broadcast television premiere of Iron Man and The Avengers.
-Due to the death of Barbara Walters on December 30, 2022, the schedule would be moved by a week and the broadcast television premiere of the 2017 live action film Beauty and the Beast was cancelled but was instead replaced with the 2019 film The Lion King.
+Due to the death of Barbara Walters on December 30, 2022, the schedule would be moved by a week and the broadcast television premiere of the 2017 live action film Beauty and the Beast was canceled but was instead replaced with the 2019 film The Lion King.
+In May 2023, it was announced the program would air on Sunday nights for 3 weeks in June (when the NBA Finals were not being played) in a 2-hour block, it would also air on Sunday nights in the fall of that year with a three-hour block due to the impact of the 2023 Hollywood labor disputes.

+In May 2024, it was announced that the program would return the following month with a showing of Inside Out to promote Inside Out 2, and that the program would air weekly on Sunday nights as part of ABC's 2024-25 schedule.